news-r/gensimr/README.md

 A dictionary essentially assigns an integer to each term.

-`doc2bow` simply applies the method of the same name to every documents (see example below); it counts the number of occurrences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.
+`doc2bow` simply applies the method of the same name to each document (see example below); it counts the number of occurrences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.